 2020 HIGHLY COMMENDED

 2018: Outwell, Vango

 2020 Tent Owner Satisfaction Awards update

-Our definition: If the main frame uses poles – whether metal (steel, aluminium or alloy) or GRP (glass-reinforced fibre), that’s the basis of a traditional pole tent.
+Our definition: If the main frame uses poles – whether metal (steel or alloy) or GRP (glass reinforced fibre), that’s the basis of a traditional pole tent.

-Tents using traditional poles remain the most popular.
+Please note: Tents using traditional poles are still the most popular in terms of total responses, although they are showing signs of decline.
 They’re most likely to be tunnel designs, too.